Value investing redefined

 David G. Herro, CFA

-Partner, Deputy Chairman, Portfolio Manager and Chief Investment Officer-International Equities
+Partner, Deputy Chairman, Portfolio Manager and Co-Chief Investment Officer-International Equities

 • Portfolio Manager of the Oakmark International Fund, Oakmark International Small Cap Fund, Oakmark Global Fund and Oakmark Global Select Fund